carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 Catch handlers are called with a pointer to the handler itself as the first argument and a pointer to the parent function's stack frame as the second argument.
-The catch handler uses the `llvm.recoverframe
+The catch handler uses the `llvm.localrecover
-<LangRef.html#llvm-frameallocate-and-llvm-framerecover-intrinsics>`_ to get a
+<LangRef.html#llvm-localescape-and-llvm-localrecover-intrinsics>`_ to get a
-pointer to a frame allocation block that is created in the parent frame using the `llvm.allocateframe
+pointer to a frame allocation block that is created in the parent frame using the `llvm.localescape
-<LangRef.html#llvm-frameallocate-and-llvm-framerecover-intrinsics>`_ intrinsic.
+<LangRef.html#llvm-localescape-and-llvm-localrecover-intrinsics>`_ intrinsic.
 The ``WinEHPrepare`` pass will have created a structure definition for the contents of this block.
 The first two members of the structure will always be (1) a 32-bit integer that the runtime uses to track the exception state of the